 OverviewBack to top

-When a conditions of practice order is imposed on a nurse or midwife's registration, they have to comply with the conditions placed on their practice for up to three years.
+When a conditions of practice order is imposed on a nurse, midwife or nursing associate's registration, they have to comply with the conditions placed on their practice for up to three years.

-If conditions of practice are imposed as an interim order, rather than as a sanction, the order allows the nurse or midwife to work while the allegations against them are being investigated.
+If conditions of practice are imposed as an interim order, rather than as a sanction, the order allows the nurse, midwife or nursing associate to work while the allegations against them are being investigated.

 How does a conditions of practice order protect the public?Back to top

-Conditions of practice keep patients safe by addressing the concerns that led to the panel deciding the nurse or midwife’s fitness to practise is currently impaired, but also allow the nurse or midwife to continue to work.
+Conditions of practice keep patients safe by addressing the concerns that led to the panel deciding the nurse, midwife or nursing associate’s fitness to practise is currently impaired, but also allow the nurse, midwife or nursing associate to continue to work.

-Conditions are published on our website and details of any conditions of practice order are made available to anyone enquiring about a nurse or midwife’s registration.
+Conditions are published on our website and details of any conditions of practice order are made available to anyone enquiring about a nurse, midwife or nursing associate’s registration.

-However, we do not publish conditions that relate to a nurse or midwife’s health.
+However, we do not publish conditions that relate to a nurse, midwife or nursing associate’s health.

 A conditions of practice order is usually reviewed before it expires.

-A nurse or midwife must comply with the conditions of a conditions of practice order.
+A nurse, midwife or nursing associate must comply with the conditions of a conditions of practice order.
 It’s a serious problem if they don’t, and it could mean the panel reviewing the order will replace the conditions with a suspension order, or make a striking-off order.